Tomixbo/Espace_Sante/README.md

 # Espace_Sante
-Web platform in the health field
+Web platform in the health field.
+Read the file [a relative link](Project_description.md) for more information.

 # Environment and dependencies installation
 ```